From Tool Making to Production: How Injection Mold Design Impacts Plastics Manufacturing Success

 • Flow marks

-• Cosmetic defects
+• Cosmetic imperfections

 Cooling System Design

-Uneven cooling leads to:
+Uneven cooling can lead to:

 • Warpage

-• Internal stress
+• Internal strain

 • Dimensional instability